alissatroiano/MS-1/README.md

 * The css selection syntax was copied from [W3 Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_text_selection).

 * The syntax for the 'Up Arrow' icon in the footer that takes users to the top of the page was copied from [W3 Schools](https://www.w3schools.com/bootstrap/tryit.asp?filename=trybs_theme_company_footer&stacked=h).

+* The `Navbar Collapse` script was copied from [Stack Overflow](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click).

 ### Media